Chapter 64 BWV 131 Aus der Tiefen rufe ich, Herr, zu dir

-If we separate the initial movements of this cantata (see above) the following aria becomes easily the longest of the work.
+If we separate out the initial movements of this cantata, this aria becomes easily the longest of the work.
 It makes use of the same chorale melody heard previously, this time sung by the altos above the continuo but now with a tenor thread running throughout, uniting both texture and sections.
 The length of the movement is again dictated by the decision to use the full chorale, the text of which declares----in my mind I have lamented that I am an anguished sinner----my conscience gnaws me and I would gladly be cleansed of my sins with Your blood.
-The tenor’s pervasive thought is simple----my Soul continues to wait for the Lord from one day to the next.
+The tenor′s pervasive thought is simple----my Soul continues to wait for the Lord from one day to the next.

 The fluidity of invention which Bach demonstrates in the tenor and continuo lines in order to sustain interest over a full six minutes is quite remarkable.

 As with the earlier choruses, that which completes the cantata begins with an introduction, this time the three-fold declaration of the word Israel.
 The text is essentially summatory----Israel, hope in the Lord, for in Him lies forgiveness and redemption----He will redeem Israel from all its wickedness.
 The structure is episodic, the various elements dictated fully by the sense of the text and resolving itself into five sections: